Job Search Articles

 Best Messages To Send To A Hiring Manager

-by Patrick Da Costa GuimaraisLast Updated 11/30/2025
+by Patrick Da Costa GuimaraisLast Updated 8/26/2025

 Job hunting remains a challenging process, and effective communication with hiring managers often determines success.
 Whether you're expressing interest in a position, following up on an application, or sending a thank-you note after an interview, the messages you send play a crucial role in shaping the employer's perception of you.
-This comprehensive guide explores current best practices for reaching out to hiring managers and provides proven message templates.

-When reaching out to hiring managers, ensure your message is highly personalized for each application.
+1. Personalization Is Everything When reaching out to hiring managers, ensure your message is highly personalized for each application.
 Research the company's recent news, culture, and specific role requirements.
+This level of customization is easiest when you start with a master resume that's easy to tailor for each application.
 Mention specific details about why you're interested in this particular company and position.

 Key Tips: